googleapis/google-cloud-java/google-cloud-translate/README.md

 In
 [DetectLanguageAndTranslate.java](../google-cloud-examples/src/main/java/com/google/cloud/examples/translate/snippets/DetectLanguageAndTranslate.java)
 we put together all the code shown above into one program.
-The program assumes that either default application credentials or a valid api key are available.
+The program assumes that either Application Default Credentials or a valid API key are available.

 Troubleshooting
 ---------------